 The Fair Housing Amendments Act of 1988 prohibits discrimination against those with disabilities, such as individuals who are HIV positive, in the context of housing.
 The Fair Housing and Equal Opportunity Office (part of the United States Department of Housing and Urban Development) enforces this law.

-Some states and cities also have laws that expressly protect those with HIV from employment, housing, and public accommodations discrimination.
+Some states and cities also have laws that expressly protect people with HIV from employment, housing, and public accommodations discrimination.
 Public accommodations include any entities that provide goods or services to the public, such as homeless shelters, retail stores, and daycares.

 Healthcare access for those with HIV has been improved by the Affordable Care Act’s (ACA) provisions prohibiting insurers from denying coverage on the basis of pre-existing conditions.
 Although other obstacles remain, insurers can no longer discriminate against those that are HIV positive.
 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) was designed to protect patient privacy.
 However, in providing greater patient control over disclosure and use of their medical information to patients, it also helps to prevent discrimination against those with HIV.